hari-narasimhan/nodejs_10_hours/project/README.md

 }));
 ```

-we are done now and have a protected route which works between sessions.
+we are done now and have a protected route which works across sessions.

 ### Adding a logout feature